SatcomRadio/Hybrid_Couplers/README.md

 - [Soldered wires version](./GERBER-Qcn3Rf.zip)

 Most compact option.
 Can handle 15W.
-Very compact.
 To be used only with handheld radios.

 <img src="./img/QCN3_RF.png" alt="qcn3" width="500"/>